UPPMAX/UPPMAX-documentation/docs/hardware/storage/gorilla.md

 # Gorilla

-Gorilla is a coming storage system for Pelle, using the ceph file system.
+Gorilla is the present storage system for Pelle, using the ceph file system.

-So far the home folders (``/home/<user>``) on Pelle (and Rackham and Snowy in a transition period) are using this storage system.
+It is used for

+- Home folder
+- Project folders
+- Software installations (modules)
+- Databases

 The size of the storage is about 10 PB.